gvhconnect/go4wd-init_2/content/_index.md

     preheading: Our Services
     heading: We provide consulting, development & agency services
     sections:
-      - title: Web & App development
+      - title: Business Development
-        icon: ti-desktop
+        icon: ti-bar-chart
         content: >-
-          From Requirements Definition, through Rapid Prototyping and Testing, we help clients improve outcomes.
+          The key to long term success is continuous differentiation and engagement with the market.
       - title: Interface Design
         icon: ti-layers
+        content: We're not here to replace your internal team; we're here to partner.
+      - title: Web & App development
+        icon: ti-desktop
         content: >-
-          A digital agency isn't here to replace your internal team, we're here to partner.
-      - title: Business Development
-        icon: ti-bar-chart
-        content: >-
-          A digital agency isn't here to replace your internal team, we're here to partner.
+          From Requirements Definition, through Prototyping and Testing, we help clients improve outcomes.
       - title: Branding
         icon: ti-vector
         content: >-